G-NT3806KSJP

 For a complete list of corresponding footnotes, please see this list.

 Jonathan Gharraie is a writer of fiction and criticism living in Derbyshire, England.
-He is a Contributing Editor for Annulet.
+He is a contributing editor for Annulet.